alto-io/decentralized-game-template/README.md

 ### Deploying on Github Pages

-Since the game is in the docs folder it can easily be deployed via the <a href="../../settings/pages">Github Pages Settings Page</a>.
+The game can be easily deployed via the <a href="../../settings/pages">Github Pages Settings Page</a>, using the root folder.

 ### Deploying on IPFS